vorenus85/gulp-workshop-2017-q4-session-3/README.md

-"# gulp-workshop-2017-q4-session-3"
+# Javascript tasks with gulp

+Work to the <b>start</b> folder, the solutions are in the <b>end</b> folder

+##  1. Uglify
-# 1. Minify (uglfy) main.js and copy into web folder change its name to main.min.js
+Minify (uglify) main.js and copy into web folder change its name to main.min.js

-Declare gulp-uglify in our gulpfile.js
+Declare gulp-uglify in your gulpfile.js

 ```
 var uglify = require('gulp-uglify');